pradeepmacro/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_06_Lab1_Ex1_Phishing_attack.md

 	1. Click **Add 1 User** at the bottom.
 	1. Click  **Next**.
 1. Leave the default settings on the **Assign training** screen.
 Click **Next**.
+1. On the **Training landing page** screen, click **Next**.
 1. On the **Launch Details** page, ensure that **Launch this simulation as soon as I'm done** is selected.
 Click **Next**.
 1. On the **Review Simulation** screen, click **Submit**.

 ### Task 3: Confirm target received phishing email attack

-2. Open a new browser window in InPrivate or incognito mode and browse to `https://office.com`.
+1. Open a new browser window in InPrivate or incognito mode and browse to `https://office.com`.

-3. Log in as the user Patti Fernandez **PattiF@M365xZZZZZZ.onmicrosoft.com** where ZZZZZZ is your specific Office 365 tenant.
+1. Log in as the user Patti Fernandez **PattiF@M365xZZZZZZ.onmicrosoft.com** where ZZZZZZ is your specific Office 365 tenant.
 Patti's password is likely the same as the MOD administrator's password provided by your lab hosting providor.

-4. Click the Outlook icon to open Microsoft Outlook for Patti.
+1. Click the Outlook icon to open Microsoft Outlook for Patti.
 You should see a spear phishing email that includes the details you just entered in the previous task.

 ### Task 4: Review the results

-3. In your browser session where you are logged in as Holly Dickson go back to the [Attack simulation training](https://security.microsoft.com/attacksimulator).
+1. In your browser session where you are logged in as Holly Dickson go back to the [Attack simulation training](https://security.microsoft.com/attacksimulator).
 Click the **Simulations** tab.

-4. In the Spear Phishing (Credentials Harvest) area click **Attack Details**.
+1. In the Spear Phishing (Credentials Harvest) area click **Attack Details**.
 Notice in the Attack History area it lists how many users were compromised by the attack.

-5. In the Attack History area if you select the Export button it will export a list of users who fell victim to the simulated spear-phishing attack.
+1. In the Attack History area if you select the Export button it will export a list of users who fell victim to the simulated spear-phishing attack.

 	**Note**: Since you can run multiple spear phishing simulation campaigns simultaneously you could create different simulations for different users and groups.
 These different simulations might have enticements that are more appropriate for different users.